Free & open source · macOS

 ∞

-Workspaces per window
+Projects per window

-Context switch time
+Context switch cost

 The workspace